toothache

 How Do We Diagnose a Toothache?

 A medical history and physical exam will usually indicate the appropriate diagnosis.
 Sometimes radiographs, often referred to as X-rays, can be used along with other diagnostic aids.
-Panoramic radiographs and cone beam computed tomography views are used to further evaluate the teeth and bones throughout the mouth and skull.
-Occasionally, lab evaluation including ECG tracings of the heart will assist the doctor.
-If the cause is something other than a dental or jaw problem, the doctor may prescribe medications directed at the problem.
-If the condition is more severe, the doctor may admit the patient to the hospital for further care.
-The patient may be referred to a dentist for further treatment.
+Panoramic views and cone beam scans help evaluate the teeth and bones.
+Conditions like malocclusion may also be detected.
+If the cause isn’t dental or jaw-related, the doctor may prescribe medication or admit the patient for further care.
+The patient may be referred to a dentist for treatment.

 What Are Treatments for a Toothache?